 Join us for free classes

-11:00am – 12:00pm the last Saturday of most months
+11:00am – 12:00pm the fourth Saturday of most months

 Come early to check out home-grown seeds from our extensive Seed Library or to visit or help out in the Community Seed Garden!

 January 25: Sourcing Your Seeds: Your Seed Choices Matter!

 It’s the time of year when we sit down with our seed catalogs and plan our gardens.
 We’ll be sharing some of our favorite seed catalogs and discussing how to make the best decisions when choosing which varieties to grow.
 We’ll be asking such questions as: Who grew your seed and how?
 How do we adapt for climate change?
 Why are open-pollinated varieties best for seed saving?
 Community Seed Exchange gardener Electra de Peyster will be leading us off as we plan our 2020 gardens.

 February 22: Join the Grain-Growing Revolution with Rachel Britten of the Mendocino Grain Project

 Grow more of your own food!
 Rachel grows at both garden and small farm scale.
 Grains are a beautiful and delicious addition to a garden.
 Learn about the different grains you can grow and how to process them for eating.

 If you are new to seed saving this is a perfect class to learn how to successfully grow your own seeds.
 Learn about plant families, integrating seed saving into a home garden, and preventing cross-pollination.
 Sara McCamant, Garden Manager at Ceres Community Project, will teach important information on seed-saving basics.